 Since 2012 the Lithuanian National Olympic Committee has been led by the Olympic champion Daina Gudzinevičiūtė.
-In 2016, she was re-elected to this position.
+In 2016 and in 2020 she was re-elected to this position.

 The shooter who had participated in 5 Olympic Games started her career at the LNOC while still actively involved in sports.
 After winning the gold medal at the 2000 Summer Olympics in Sydney, she became a member of the LNOC General Assembly.
 Later Gudzinevičiūtė was elected as the Chair of the LNOC Athletes Commission and in 2004 she became a member of the LNOC Executive Committee.
 In 2012, the General Assembly elected her as the LNOC President.
 Thus Gudzinevičiūtė replaced Artūras Poviliūnas, who had been leading the Lithuanian National Olympic Committee since its restoration in 1988.